-Different disease management methods have been used to control Fusarium wilt, such as adjusting the time of sowing and depth, biological control, use of pathogen-free planting material, avoiding sowing into high-risk soils, reduction or elimination of the inoculum in the soil, choice of cropping practices, and chemical control strategies.
-However, these ineffective management strategies do not control the 100% losses.
+Different disease management methods have been used to control Fusarium wilt, such as adjusting the time and depth of sowing, biological control, use of pathogen-free planting material, avoiding sowing into high-risk soils, reduction or elimination of the inoculum in the soil, choice of cropping practices, and chemical control strategies.
+However, these management strategies can’t prevent the losses completely.
 The most widely accepted and efficient method is to develop and use wilt-resistant genotypes, which is the most effective and eco-friendly method of managing the disease (Sharma and Muehlbauer, 2005; Sabbavarapu et al., 2013).
 To address such a problem, molecular breeding strategies have been deployed in several crop species (Kulwal et al., 2011).
 Marker-assisted backcrossing (MABC) aims to convert targeted lines for one or two traits without disturbing and retaining all other native traits of the target cultivar (Varshney et al., 2009).
 By using different marker genotyping platforms and molecular mapping approaches, significant associations have been identified between markers and the Foc resistance gene (Winter et al., 2000; Sharma and Muehlbauer, 2007; Jingade and Ravikumar, 2015; Li et al., 2015; Mannur et al., 2019).
 Marker-assisted selection based on the molecular markers tightly linked to the wilt resistance trait can be used to screen many chickpea breeding lines/cultivars for the presence of Foc genes to develop agronomically superior varieties.
 The use of MABC has effectively enabled the introgression of Fusarium wilt resistance traits in chickpea varieties, including Pusa 391, Hashem, Super Annigeri 1, JG 74, Pusa 256, and C 214 (Bharadwaj et al., 2022; Hasaneian Khoshro et al., 2024; Mannur et al., 2019; Pratap et al., 2017; Varshney et al., 2014).

 PKV Kabuli-4, a popular variety that is extensively grown in the central part of India (Maharashtra and Madhya Pradesh), due to its attractive pinkish white seeds, better dal recovery than desi types, with a lesser soaking period and chaff content.
 It has become susceptible to FW, and its yield has reduced drastically.
 Thus, in the present investigation, introgression of race 1 (Foc 1) was undertaken at Dr. Panjabrao Deshmukh Krishi Vidyapeeth (PDKV), Akola.